Home BrittanyA getaway to Bénodet in Brittany

 A pastry shop in Bénodet?
 Pâtisserie Nektar

-During a picnic by the seaside, we tasted some very good little cakes from the Nektar bakery-pastry shop, which has several locations in Finistère.
-Definitely worth testing if you visit Bénodet!
+During a picnic by the sea, we enjoyed some very good little cakes from the Nektar bakery-pastry shop, which has several locations in Finistère.
+Definitely worth testing if you are passing through Bénodet!

 Nektar Bénodet